Amazon Rainforest, Ecuador - Things to Do in Amazon Rainforest

 When to Visit

-The best time to visit is during the dry season from December to March when rainfall is lower, trails are more accessible, and wildlife viewing is optimal as animals concentrate around water sources.
-However, the Amazon can be visited year-round, with the wet season (April-November) offering lush vegetation, better river navigation, and unique experiences like exploring flooded forests.
-Temperatures remain consistently warm (75-85°F) throughout the year, but rain gear is essential regardless of season.
+The best time to visit Ecuador's Amazon is during the relatively dry season from December to March, when rainfall is lighter and wildlife viewing is optimal as animals gather near water sources.
+However, the rainforest can be visited year-round, with each season offering different experiences.
+The wet season (April-November) brings lush vegetation, better bird activity, and higher water levels for boat navigation, though more rain and mud.
+Temperatures remain consistently warm (75-85°F) year-round with high humidity.

 Insider Tips